Almost sure convergence of stochastic Hamiltonian descent methods: Introduction

 \subsection{Gradient normalization, momentum and Hamiltonian systems}

 In this article, we study gradient normalization and soft clipping of stochastic momentum algorithms from the perspective of \emph{Hamiltonian systems}.
-As a first step, we note that if we take $\beta_k = 1 - \gamma \alpha_k$ with $\gamma >0$, we can view~\eqref{eq:sgd_with_momentum} as an approximate implicit-explicit Euler discretization of the equation system
+As a first step, we note that if we take $\beta_k = 1 - \gamma \alpha_k$ with $\gamma >0$, we can view the scheme given by~(\ref{eq:sgd_with_momentum}) as an approximate implicit-explicit Euler discretization of the equation system

-The system \eqref{eq:sgd_mometum_ode} is \emph{nearly Hamiltonian} \citep{glendinning_1994}; taking
+The system (\ref{eq:sgd_mometum_ode}) is \emph{nearly Hamiltonian} \citep{glendinning_1994}; taking

 with $\varphi(p)= \frac{1}{2}\lVert p \rVert_2^2$, we can write it on the form